datafold-dev/datafold/doc/source/contributing.rst

 .. code-block:: bash

-   sphinx-apigen -f -o ./doc/source/_apidoc/ ./datafold/ sphinx-build -b html ./doc/source/ ./public/
+    python setup.py build_docs --outdir="./public"

 The page entry is then located at ``./public/index.html``.
-Please make sure that the required Sphinx programs are included in the path environment variable.
+To include the executed cells of the tutorials, add the flag ``--runtutorials``.